cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

   That is, if an `Artifact` exists with a `platform` that matches the system's OS and CPU, that should be used;
   otherwise, if an `Artifact` exists with a `platform` of `any`, that should be used;
   otherwise no artifact should be downloaded.
-- `url` is a required string that MUST conform to [RFC 1738: Uniform Resource Locators](https://www.ietf.org/rfc/rfc1738.txt).
+- `url` is a required URL string that MUST conform to [RFC 1738: Uniform Resource Locators](https://www.ietf.org/rfc/rfc1738.txt).
+  A request to this `url` MUST return either an executable file or an archive containing either `bin/{DAEMON_NAME}` or `{DAEMON_NAME}`.
-- `checksum` SHOULD be provided, but is not required.
-  It SHOULD be a hex encoded checksum of the expected result of a request to the `url`.
+- `checksum` is a checksum of the expected result of a request to the `url`.
+  It is not required, but is recommended.
+  If provided, it MUST be a hex encoded checksum string.
-  Implementations utilizing these `UpgradeInstructions` SHOULD fail if the checksum of the result of the `url` is not equal to this provided `checksum`.
+  Tools utilizing these `UpgradeInstructions` MUST fail if a `checksum` is provided but is different from the checksum of the result returned by the `url`.
-  SHA-256 SHOULD be the default hashing algorithm.
-  This `checksum` field SHOULD allow other hashing algorithms by allowing the checksum to be prefixed by the algorithm, then a colon.
-  E.g. A `checksum` of `"sha256:6e4003b3104a5936d8142191352ba6b7af530fcb883578946b538a816a9571f9"` SHOULD be equal to `"6e4003b3104a5936d8142191352ba6b7af530fcb883578946b538a816a9571f9"`, and a `checksum` of `"sha512:2cafa43204f0f51229c01c1bdd3b29b6a446bfdc313a474a7091a87fe122d3defaee0de7aa7534496385c8dad02a8d76a8c39634c742677d20c9fdc2da59448e"` SHOULD be allowed.
+- `checksum_algo` is a string identify the algorithm used to generate the `checksum`.
+  Recommended algorithms: `sha256`, `sha512`.
+  Algorithms also supported (but not recommended): `sha1`, `md5`.
+  If a `checksum` is provided, a `checksum_algo` MUST also be provided.

+A `url` is not required to contain a `checksum` query parameter.
-  If the `url` contains a `checksum` query parameter, this `checksum` field SHOULD still be populated and if populated MUST equal the query parameter `checksum` value.
+If the `url` does contain a `checksum` query parameter, the `checksum` and `checksum_algo` fields MUST also be populated, and their values MUST match the value of the query parameter.
+For example, if the `url` is `"https://example.com?checksum=md5:d41d8cd98f00b204e9800998ecf8427e"`, then the `checksum` field must be `"d41d8cd98f00b204e9800998ecf8427e"` and the `checksum_algo` field must be `"md5"`.

 ### Upgrade Module Updates